Jaspreetkohli72/GFECRM/project_documentation.md

 # PART 1: User Guide & Feature Reference (L3)

 ## 1. Introduction
-JugnooCRM is a specialized Customer Relationship Management tool designed for managing client estimates, inventory, and project financials.
+Galaxy CRM is a specialized Customer Relationship Management tool designed for managing client estimates, inventory, and project financials.
 It is built on a modern tech stack using **Streamlit** for the frontend and **Supabase** (PostgreSQL) for the backend.

 ## 2. User Interface & Features